benoitberanger/mri_rf_pulse_simulation_matlab/README.md

 ### Use vendor specific pulses
 #### Bruker
 - Copy your pulses from Bruker into `<package_dir>/vendor/bruker/`.
-- In the GUI, select "BRUKER", this will fetch all *exc, *rfc, *inv and display them in a list.
+- In the GUI, select "BRUKER", this will fetch all files and display them in a list.
 - Click on a pulse to load it and simulate it.

 ## Examples